n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 ///

 /// note | Minor changes in 1.49.0
-In n8n version 1.49.0, the option to add more than two inputs was introduced.
+n8n version 1.49.0 introduced the option to add more than two inputs.
 Older versions only support up to two inputs.
-To combine multiple inputs in these versions, use the [Code node](/code/code-node/).
+If you're running an older version and want to combine multiple inputs in these versions, use the [Code node](https://deploy-preview-2225--n8n-docs.netlify.app/code/code-node/).

-The Mode > SQL Query feature was also added in n8n version 1.49.0 and isn't available in older versions.
+The **Mode > SQL Query** feature was also added in n8n version 1.49.0 and isn't available in older versions.
 ///

 ## Node parameters